philshem/gmaps_popular_times_scraper/README.md

     options.binary_location = "/Applications/Google Chrome.app/Contents/MacOS/Google Chrome"
     chrome_driver_binary = "/usr/local/bin/chromedriver"

+Chromedriver downloads are [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+Make sure you use the version that matches your Chrome.

 ## to run the code

 Run the scraper by putting a URL as the system argument: